-44. Special arrangements might be required for handling disciplinary matters for employees in isolated locations or depots, nightshift employees, or employees whose working pattern may make it difficult to contact them.
+41. Special arrangements might be required for handling disciplinary matters among nightshift employees, employees in isolated locations or depots, or others who may be difficult to reach.
 Nevertheless the appropriate statutory procedure must be followed where it applies.

 Trade union representatives